 Of course, what would a game like P.3 be without a varied selection of hard-as-nails bosses?
 Along the way, I fought several giant, laser-shooting eyes, a flying pair of metallic gloves, and a creepy space worm.
 I also levelled up my dinky ship with reinforced armour, powerful missiles, and a devastating laser beam.

 One big issue that persisted throughout was the lack of level select or any sort of save feature.
-It's not a roguelike or a traditional lives-based arcade game, you can pick up from where you died or left of – as long as you don't close down the app.
+It's not a roguelike or a traditional lives-based arcade game; you can pick up from where you died as long as you don't close down the app.
 It doesn't feel like something that's really been given much thought, which is especially strange considering how fine-tuned every other aspect of the game is.

 Coming down to land

-Despite this recurring annoyance, I've been drawn back again and again to keep on going, getting further almost every time.
+Despite this recurring annoyance, I've been drawn back time and again to keep on going, getting further on almost every run.
 It's such a smart, tidy execution of a simple premise that I can't help but admire the skill and passion that's so clearly gone into it.

 The visuals are intense, the combat even more so; and its bosses are almost all memorable, distinct, and challenging but fair.
 Most will likely be put off by the lack of a save system or its high level of difficulty, but Sooyun Jang's P.3 is a strange, perhaps incomplete game that's absolutely worth braving.Click here to get all the latest coverage of the biggest new games in our reviews section.